 While all of this is going on, depending on your campaign choice, you'll be greeted with a series of historically relevant conversations and one-offs.
 While they're nothing more than comic book-esque animated conversations, they at least break up some of the tedium of the game.
 Aside from these, most of the game is a series of management screens or a map of your town/territory/Japan/insert location it feels like.

 Nobunaga is not going to be for everyone.
 The game is large, tedious, and only engages you if you're a fan of numbers, information, and managing every possible aspect you can.
 That being said, it's got some charm, and it's one of the better management, simulation, and lite-strategy games out there.
 With the tutorial under my belt and some missteps along the way, I was able to get into the game and enjoy it.
-And as an added benefit here is if you missed out on 2015's standard Sphere of Influence, then Sphere of Influence - Ascension's update may be worth checking out.Note: The Nobunaga's Ambition: Sphere of Influence - Ascension review is based on a digital PS4 copy of the game, provided by the publisher.
+And as an added benefit here is if you missed out on 2015's standard Sphere of Influence, then Sphere of Influence - Ascension's update may be worth checking out.Note: Nobunaga's Ambition: Sphere of Influence - Ascension was reviewed on PlayStation 4.
+A digital copy of the game provided by the publisher.